Aliases for FOXP2 Gene

 GeneCards Summary for FOXP2 Gene

 FOXP2 (Forkhead Box P2) is a Protein Coding gene.
-Diseases associated with FOXP2 include childhood apraxia of speech and specific language impairment.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
-An important paralog of this gene is FOXP3.
+Diseases associated with FOXP2 include Childhood Apraxia Of Speech and Speech And Communication Disorders.
+Among its related pathways are Wnt / Hedgehog / Notch and Pathways Affected in Adenoid Cystic Carcinoma.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and sequence-specific DNA binding.
+An important paralog of this gene is FOXP1.

 UniProtKB/Swiss-Prot for FOXP2 Gene